 Prospective students with physical disabilities are encouraged to visit Lynchburg College prior to making a decision about attendance.
 A personal visit enables the student and College representatives to determine how the College can best serve the student's particular needs.
-The student must give the College a minimum of forty-five days notification prior to the first day of classes in order for appropriate accommodations to be put into place.
-If the accommodations require the purchase of special equipment or technology, the College requires a minimum of sixty days notification prior to the first day of classes.
-Requests for alternative text formats should be made a minimum of one semester in advance.
+The student must give the College a minimum of eight weeks notification prior to the first day of classes in order for appropriate accommodations to be put into place.